.png)

 TIME FOR ACTION

-We need to put pressure on our lawmakers at the state level, to fully fund the Quality Education Model (QEM) this year.
-According to the 2024 QEM Report, we need the legislature to allocate $13.526 billion from the General Fund (combined with the Student Success Act funding) to provide a quality education over the next two years.
-Many of us have been hearing from our legislators that we can’t ask for the full QEM and should advocate for the Governor’s $11.3 billion school funding request.
-But during the last biennium (2023), the legislature told advocates that they could not ask for the full QEM amount, effectively letting them off the hook.
+Every issue that we face in our public schools leads back to the fact that the state doesn’t fully fund our schools.
+We need to put constant pressure on our lawmakers at the state level, to fully fund the Quality Education Model (QEM).
+According to the 2024 QEM Report, we needed the legislature to allocate $13.526 billion from the General Fund (combined with the Student Success Act funding) to provide a quality education over the next two years.
+We are constantly told by our legislators that we can’t ask for the full QEM and should advocate for the Governor’s school funding request, which for this current biennium was $11.3 billion.
+But during the last biennium (2023), the legislature told advocates that they could not ask for the full QEM amount, effectively letting themselves off the hook.
 “We gave you what you asked for”, they said.
 In Portland, that left PPS with $33 million in cuts last year.
-The Governor’s current Budget would mean another $40 million in cuts to our schools this year.
+The budget that was passed for this biennium meant $40 million in cuts to our schools this year, and another $50 million dollars in cuts for the 2026-2027 school year.
 We will all feel this.

 How did we get here?
 Why does this keep happening?
 A bit of history…